sinedied/articles/articles/azure/deepseek/deepseek.md

 To continue your learning journey, you can check out the following resources:

+- [DeepSeek-R1 JavaScript starter](https://github.com/Azure-Samples/deepseek-js) (GitHub): a complete starter project including to use DeepSeek-R1 models in JavaScript, including infrastructure as code for secure deployment on Azure.
 - [Generative AI with JavaScript](https://github.com/microsoft/generative-ai-with-javascript) (GitHub): code samples and resources to learn Generative AI with JavaScript.
 - [Build a serverless AI chat with RAG using LangChain.js](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-a-serverless-ai-chat-with-rag-using-langchain-js/ba-p/4111041) (GitHub): a next step code example to build an AI chatbot using Retrieval-Augmented Generation and LangChain.js.